 DRPR has a deep background in energy, sustainability and building technology.
-We prefer to assist clients who are saving the world in their own fashion whether it is one garden, one solar panel, or one roll of insulation at a time.
+We prefer to assist clients who are saving the world in their own fashion whether it is one ADU, one solar panel, or one roll of insulation at a time.
 Working together we can make a difference.

 I like journalists.
 They’re smart and they work hard.
 If you treat them with respect, read their work, and make an effort to understand their interests, you’ll probably get a chance to tell your story.
 Treat them like just another name at the end of your press release assembly line, and don’t be surprised if they aren’t interested in what you’re selling.

 Life is a project.
 We have the two key moments of birth and death for milestones.
-Toss in a few smaller milestones like a marriage, some kids, and a couple of major career and household moves in the middle, and you’ve got yourself a nice project.
+Toss in a few vital milestones like a marriage, some kids, and a couple of major career and household moves in the middle, and you’ve got yourself a nice project.
 Not too many people think of their life as a project, but sometimes the best or only way to manage something is with project tools.
-Fortunately DRPR is around to talk WBS, tasks, milestones, Gantt, resources, and critical path to your bank, your builder, or your project partners in the technical terms they’ll understand.
+Fortunately DRPR is around to talk WBS, tasks, milestones Gantt, resources, and critical path to your bank, your builder, or your project partners in the technical terms they’ll understand.
 Keep in mind, of course, that our real project preference is not handling paperwork but talking to people and getting real world tasks completed.

 Spinning your wheels isn’t a good idea for anybody who wants to move quickly in a straight line.
 If you know where you are going and can apply all your energies to getting there, the trip can be remarkably short.
 Think strategically, plan tactically, and execute.

 - Life’s too short to take yourself seriously.